tashk85/rails-assessment/README.md

 * Jobs Controller - allows users to view all jobs, a particular job, or update the details of a job (if the printer has completed the job, they click a button to update the job status and time of completion)

-Rails application using MVC architecture - connected to Postgresql database Heroku
+Models are connected to Postgresql database
-  “Building Blocks”
+The application has been deployed to Heroku

 #### 9. Explain the different high-level components (abstractions) in your App.

 1. Posting a listing